mandomal/mandomal.github.io/content/posts/blending_optimization/index.md

 ```

-This may seem a little pedantic but there are some benefits to writing the result this way.
+This approach may seem a bit pedantic, but there are benefits to structuring the results this way:

-1. You know exactly what is in these data structures
-2. Dot (`.`) notation for accessing attributes is much easier to write.
-4. Functions.
-We can abstract a lot more useful things to this structure as you see in the function above.
+1. It ensures clarity about the contents of the data structures.
+2. Accessing attributes using dot (.) notation simplifies the writing process.
+3. It enhances functionality through the integration of functions, allowing for more abstracted, useful operations as demonstrated in the above function.

-This is not how it was originally written, but after a few iterations of doing the simulations, I settled on the structure here.
+This structure wasn't the initial design but was adopted after several iterations of running simulations, enhancing the ease of exploring the results.
-There are other things like frontloading some aggregates on the results to allow exploring the pool of results easier.

-Next we will run the simulation and study the outputs.
+Next, we will execute the simulation and analyze the outputs.

 ```python